From Order to Office: ezCater Seamlessly Serves Millions by Tapping into Slack and Agentforce

 Scaling a limitless digital workforce, no new tools required

-'The shift to AI and agentic infrastructure can sound intimidating, but at its core, it's simple: Just use natural language to tell Agentforce what you need in Slack.
-It's exciting to see how easily our team can adopt and leverage this technology, making it more powerful and accessible across the organisation.'
+“The shift to AI and agentic infrastructure can sound intimidating, but at its core, it’s simple: Just use natural language to tell Agentforce what you need in Slack.
+It’s exciting to see how easily our team can adopt and leverage this technology, making it more powerful and accessible across the organization.”